-- Input Layers, Neurons, and Weights – The basic unit in a neural network is called as the neuron or node.
-These units receive input from the external source or some other nodes.
-The idea here is to compute an output based associated weight.
-Weights to the neuron are assigned based on its relative importance compared with other inputs.
-Now finally function is applied to this for computations.
+- Input Layers, Neurons, and Weights: The basic unit in a neural network is called the neuron or node.
+These units receive input from an external source or some other nodes.
+The idea here is to compute an output-based weight associated with it.
+Weights are assigned to the neuron based on its relative importance compared with other inputs.
+Now finally, functions are applied to this for computations.

-- Let’s assume our task to it to make tea so our ingredients will represent the “neurons” or input neurons as these are building blocks or starting points.
+- Let’s assume our task is to make tea, so our ingredients will represent the neurons,” or input neurons, as these are building blocks or starting points.
 The amount of each ingredient is called a “weight.”
-After dumping tea, sugar, species, milk and water in a pan and then mixing will transform it another state and colour.
+After dumping tea, sugar, species, milk, and water in a pan, mixing will transform them into another state and color.
 This process of transformation can be called an “activation function”.

-- Hidden Layers and Output Layers – The hidden layer is always isolated from the external world hence its called as hidden.
-The main job of the hidden layer to take inputs from the input layer and perform its job i.e calculation and transform the result to output nodes.
-Bunch of hidden nodes can be called a hidden layer.
+- Hidden Layers and Output Layers: The hidden layer is always isolated from the external world, hence its name.
+The main job of the hidden layer is to take inputs from the input layer and perform its job, i.e., calculate and transform the result into output nodes.
+A bunch of hidden nodes can be called a hidden layer.

-- Continuing the same example above – In our tea making task, now using the mixture of our ingredients coming out of the input layer, the solution upon heating (computation process) starts changing colour.
-The layers made up by the intermediate products are called “hidden layers”.
-Heating can be compared with the activation process at the end we get our final tea as output.
+- Continuing the same example above, in our tea-making task, now using the mixture of our ingredients coming out of the input layer, the solution, upon heating (the computation process), starts changing color.
+The layers made up of the intermediate products are called “hidden layers”.
+Heating can be compared with the activation process; in the end, we get our final tea as an output.

 Neural Network Work Flow – Layers of Learning

-Neural networks learning process is not very different from humans, humans learn from experience in lives while neural networks require data to gain experience and learn.
+The neural networks learning process is not very different from humans, humans learn from experiences in lives while neural networks require data to gain experience and learn.
 Accuracy increases with the amount of data over time.
-Similarly, humans also perform the same task better and better by doing any task you do over and over.
+Similarly, humans also perform the same task better and better by doing any task they do over and over.

 Neural Network Algorithms’ underlying foundation of neural networks is a layer and layers of connections.
 The entire neural network model is based on a layered architecture.
 Each layer has its own responsibility.
-These networks are designed to make use of layers of “neurons” to process raw data, find patterns into it and objects which are usually hidden to naked eyes.
+These networks are designed to make use of layers of “neurons” to process raw data and find patterns in it and objects which are usually hidden by naked eyes.
 To train a neural network, data scientist put their data in three different baskets.